BUEC500C1/video-Cagriyoruk/README.md

   * Convert text into an image in a frame
   * Do a sequence of all texts and images in chronological order.
   * Display each video frame for 3 seconds

+## High Level Intuition of the project
+  * All of the requests go to the Queue.
+Each element is processed one by one.
+  * Each User handle requests tweets by tweepy api.
+  * The tweets are put in a list.
+Every tweet is processed and put in an image.
+In the end of this process every tweet would have unique images belong to the tweets.
+  * After this the images would merge together and create a video.
+All videos belong to a specific file path called VideoSummary.
+  * In addition to this all user handle will have files belong to the most recent tweets.

 ## Exercises
 This exercise involves couple different concepts which are: